ulixee/hero/website/docs/BasicInterfaces/Agent.md

 Alias for [activeTab.lastCommandId](./tab#lastCommandId)

+### agent.meta {#meta}

+Retrieves metadata about the agent configuration:
+  - sessionId `string`.
+The session identifier.
+  - sessionName `string`.
+The unique session name that will be visible in Replay.
+  - browserEmulatorId `string`.
+The id of the [Browser Emulator](../advanced/browser-emulators) in use.
+  - humanEmulatorId `string`.
+The id of the [Human Emulator](../advanced/human-emulators) in use.
+  - timezoneId `string`.
+The configured unicode TimezoneId or host default (eg, America/New_York).
+  - locale `string`.
+The configured locale in use (eg, en-US).
+  - viewport `IViewport`.
+The emulated viewport size and location.
+  - blockedResourceTypes `BlockedResourceType[]`.
+The blocked resource types.
+  - upstreamProxyUrl `string`.
+The proxy url in use for this agent.
+  - userAgentString `string`.
+The user agent string used in Http requests and within the DOM.

+#### **Type**: `Promise<IAgentMeta>`

 ### agent.sessionId {#sessionId}

 An identifier used for storing logs, snapshots, and other assets associated with the current session.